Ipseity-169/google_capstone/README.md

 ----
 #  Data Processing
 The data analysis will be carried out in R due to the amount of data and in order to create data visualizations for the stakeholders.
-The following library will be used:
+But first I previewed the datasets in Exel to get feel of them.
+The following R library will be used:
 * tidyverse
 * here
 * skimr